AutoxingTech/axbot_restbook/docs/reference/services.md

 ## Query Pose

-This API helps collect the poses of various points of interest (POIs).
+This API retrieves the coordinates of various points of interest (POIs).

 For example, when the robot docks on a charger, it calculates the charger’s pose based on the robot’s position.